KitimboRino/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path name of the current working directory
+Script to display absolute path name of the current working directory Script to display the contents list of your current directory